OpenMS/pyopenms-docs/docs/source/algorithms.rst

     MzMLFile().store("mergedBlockWise.mzML", exp)

 SpectraMerger includes the method ``mergeSpectraPrecursors`` which allows the merging of spectra with similar precursors.
-The data must have MS2 spectra for the precursor information.
+Note: the data needs to contain MS2 spectra with annotated precursor information.

 .. code-block:: python